tzbob/tzbob.github.io/cpl2018/multitier/example.md

 - <!-- .element: class="fragment" --> <span class="delight">requires</span> one-size-fits-all
 - <!-- .element: class="fragment" --> Ruby on Rails, Django, JSF, ...

+note:
+- problem with frameworks -> not very flexible, follow one way
+- if problem that does not fit the approach then it's hard to extend

 ## Libraries & <span class="delight">Embedded</span> Languages

+note:
+- libraries that add embedded languages or
+- closely resemble language features
+- show some examples

 <h3 class="right-block-title">Bridge HTML & JavaScript</h3>